unoplatform/uno.extensions/doc/Overview/Logging/LoggingOverview.md

 # Logging

-Apps that record events typically do so for informational or diagnostic purposes. **Logging** is the process of recording events to either a _persistent_ store such as a text file or database, or a _transient_ location like the standard output console.
-The `Uno.Extensions.Logging` library leverages logging capabilities tailored to the target platform to easily record events for XAML layout, Uno-internal messages, and custom events.
-It allows for control over specific severity or verbosity levels.
-This feature also allows for a simple way to wire up custom log providers.
+Apps that record events typically do so for informational or diagnostic purposes, depending on the desired level of verbosity. **Logging** is the process of recording events to either a _persistent_ store such as a text file or database, or a _transient_ location like the standard output console.
+The `Uno.Extensions.Logging` library leverages logging capabilities tailored to the target platform to easily write entries for both app specific and Uno internal events to one or more locations.
+These locations where logs can be written are referred to as **providers**.
+This feature enables a simple way to wire up custom log providers for locations not included by the runtime libraries or extensions.

 It uses [Microsoft.Extensions.Logging](https://www.nuget.org/packages/Microsoft.Extensions.Logging) for logging abstractions.
 For more documentation about logging, read the references listed at the bottom.

 ## Platform Log Providers